 Rules & Regulations

-With the exception of the rules and regulations included within this document, those laid out in Curling Alberta’s Competitors’ Guide will apply : https://curlingalberta.ca/wp-content/uploads/2022/10/CA-Competitors-Guide-Oct-2022.pdf
+With the exception of the rules and regulations included within this document, those laid out in Curling Alberta’s Competitors’ Guide will apply : https://curlingalberta.ca/wp-content/uploads/2022/10/CA-Competitors-Guide-Oct-2022.pdf (to be updated for 2025-2026.

 All games in the AWG Curling Competition will be eight (8) ends in duration, plus extra end(s), if needed.